HachemiIbrahim/ChatAppAndroid/README.md

 <h1>Project Setup</h1>

    To get started with the project, follow these steps:
-1-Clone the repository to your local machine
+Clone the repository to your local machine.
-2-Open the project in Android Studio
+Open the project in Android Studio.
-3-Resolve Dependencies
+Resolve Dependencies.
-4-Build the project
+Build the project.
-5-Run the project
+Run the project.